 Already know which type of car you want?
 Click the links below to see our round-up of the very best.
 Otherwise, read on to find out more about each class.

 Being exempt from car tax has made electric cars more popular than ever.
-Top-rated models will have a good range while meeting the same standards as their petrol and diesel counterparts.
+Top-rated models will have a good range while offering the same functionality and practicality as their petrol and diesel counterparts.

 The chief drawback for many would-be electric-car buyers is the range.
 More and more manufacturers are claiming their cars can travel over 200 miles, but our own tests have found electric cars that fall well short of the claimed figures.